Nasirkhan294/sign-up-form/README.md

 # 📖 Sign Up Form <a name="about-project"></a>

-**Sign Up Form:** A simple sign-up form build using React and Tailwind.
+ A simple sign-up form build using React and Tailwind.

 ## 🛠 Built With <a name="built-with"></a>